Ukrainian Insurgent Army: Fight against Germany

-Poland
+Fight against Poland

 Massacres of Poles in Volhynia and Eastern Galicia

-In 1943, the UPA adopted a policy of massacring and expelling the Polish population.
-The decision of ethnic cleansing of the area east of the Bug River was taken by the Ukrainian Insurgent Army early in 1943.
-In March 1943, the OUN(B) (specifically Mykola Lebed) imposed a collective death sentence on all Poles living in the former east of the Second Polish Republic, and a few months later, local units of the UPA were instructed to complete the operation soon.
-Among those who were behind the decision, Polish investigators singled out Dmytro Klyachkivsky, Vasyl Ivakhov, Ivan Lytvynchuk and Petro Oliynyk.
+In 1943, the UPA adopted a policy of massacring and expelling the Polish population, east of the Bug River.
+In March 1943, the OUN-B (specifically Mykola Lebed) imposed a collective death sentence on all Poles living in the former south-eastern Kresy region of the Second Polish Republic, and a few months later, local units of the UPA were instructed to complete the operation.
+The UPA commanders behind the decision, were Dmytro Klyachkivsky, Vasyl Ivakhov, Ivan Lytvynchuk and Petro Oliynyk.